ypinhsuan/tp/docs/DeveloperGuide.md

   * Cons:
     * The user looses any partially typed commands.

-Alternative 1 was chosen as it followed the behaviour of common tools, such as the unix terminal and Windows Command Prompt, that our target users were familiar with.
+Alternative 1 was chosen as it followed the behaviour of common tools, such as the Unix Terminal and Windows Command Prompt, that our target users were familiar with.

 --------------------------------------------------------------------------------------------------------------------